If you just started knitting and want to know what you need then this guide; knitting tools for beginners is for you!

-This guide is meant to help you start up and get some knitting tools so that you can begin to practice.
+This guide is meant to help you start up and get your knitting tool kit so that you can begin to practice.

 What Should A Beginner Knitter Buy?

-A few knitting essentials to get started is all you need, so try not to go crazy at the yarn store just yet!
+A few knitting essentials to get started are all you need, so try not to go crazy at the yarn store just yet!

 Those gorgeous really expensive yarns are not really worth it when you are just learning, as pulling them out a few times will make them worse for wear.

 It’s good to buy a few knitting supplies at first so that you can get started and take it from there.

 This is what you will need in your knitting starter kit;